deriv-com/SmartCharts/README.md

 bottomWidgets | Render function for bottom widgets.
 Refer to [Customising Components](#customising-components). isMobile | Switch between mobile or desktop view.
-Defaults to `false`. onSettingsChange | Callback that will be fired each time a setting is changed. settings | Sets the chart settings.
+Defaults to `false`. onSettingsChange | Callback that will be fired each time a setting is changed. chartStatusListener | Callback that will be fired each time the loading state of chart is changed, returns true when chart is fully loaded.
+Can be used to call a function when chart has been successfully loaded. settings | Sets the chart settings.
 Refer to [Chart Settings](#chart-settings) barriers | Draw chart barriers.
 Refer to [Barriers API](#barriers-api) for usage details enableRouting | Enable routing for dialogs.
 Defaults to `false`